 - Pair Interface Action

-- The VPC(s) you want to monitor need to be configured to send Flow Logs to this S3 bucket.
+The VPC(s) you want to monitor need to be configured to send flow logs to this S3 bucket.
 Plixer Scrutinizer can ingest from multiple S3 buckets.
 Flow logs will be deleted from the S3 bucket as Plixer Scrutinizer collects them.

 - AWS ID and secret with full access permission to the S3 bucket containing your logs.

-- The region the S3 bucket is in.
+- The region that hosts the S3 bucket.

-- Navigate to Admin > Settings > AWS Flow Logs S3
+- Navigate to the Admin > Settings > AWS Flow Logs S3 page.

-- Click “Add” to create a new Flow Log source in Scrutinizer.
-Each row in the interface will appear as a separate exporter in the Scrutinizer reporting interface.The exporter will appear in the interface with the name provided here.
+- Click “Add” to create a new flow log source in Plixer Plixer Scrutinizer.
+Each row in the interface will appear as a separate exporter with the name provided in the next step.

 - Provide a unique name for the Flow Log source.